-The Mississippi Insurance Department requires you to complete a four-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The Mississippi Insurance Department requires you to complete a four-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Mississippi Property and Casualty Insurance License

 - Complete a Mississippi Pre-License Education Course (ExamFX – $189+)

 - Take the Mississippi Licensing Exam (Pearson VUE – $52)

 - Complete a Mississippi License Application (Sircon or the National Insurance Producer Registry (NIPR) – $100 application fee + $5.60 transaction fee + $1 online application fee – NIPR only)